 Point Lookout is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of New York.
 With a population of 1,527 people and just one neighborhood, Point Lookout is the 676th largest community in New York.
-Point Lookout has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Point Lookout has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Point Lookout home prices are not only among the most expensive in New York, but Point Lookout real estate also consistently ranks among the most expensive in America.